JacobLondon/hexadecimal/README.md

 * Allow underscores to make it easier to enter and display
 * Add logarithms (ln: log_e, log: log_10)
 * Make 'ord' and 'chr' an operation
+* Eliminate undefined or unexpected behavior in rpn program